openlayers/ol-mapbox-style/PUBLISHING.md

 We use [semantic versioning](https://semver.org).
 Set the correct `"version"` (2.11.0 in the following examples) in package.json.

 Edit `CHANGELOG.md`: Add the version you are about to release just below the `## Next version` heading.
+Review the changes since the last release and document changes as appropriate.

 Commit the change to master.

-    git add package.json
+    git add package.json CHANGELOG.md
     git commit -m "Set version to 2.11.0" git push origin master